jortuck/Freddy/README.md

 1. Visit the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).
 2. Log in with your Spotify account.
 If you don't have a Spotify account, you'll need to create one.
-3. Once you're logged in, click on the Create an App button.
+3. Once you're logged in, click on the `Create app` button.
 4. You'll be asked to enter a name for your app and a description.
 Fill in these fields with appropriate information.
-5. Check the boxes to agree to the terms and conditions, then click on the Create button.
-6. You'll be redirected to your app's dashboard.
-Here, you can see your Client ID and Client Secret.
+5. You will also be asked to supply a redirect URL, just put `http://localhost`.
+6. For API/SDKs, select `Web API`.
+7. Once you have crated your app, click `Settings` in the top right, and under `Basic Information` you will see your Client ID and a button that says `View client secret`.
+Those are the credentials you will need.
-7. Remember to keep your Client ID and Client Secret confidential.
+8. Remember to keep your Client ID and Client Secret confidential.
 If your Client Secret gets compromised, you can regenerate it from the app's dashboard.

 </details>